A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Algorithmic Framework

-Since the matrix $D_k^\top M_k$ is now symmetric, we can use standard approaches for solving \cref{eq3-2}.
-Furthermore, it is often possible to exploit the structure of the generalized derivative $D_k$ to reduce the dimension and complexity of the linear system \cref{eq3-2}, see, e.g., \cref{lemma3-8} for further details.
-Following \cite{pieper2015finite}, our idea is to integrate this lower dimensional linear system in a trust region-type framework and to use the Steihaug-CG method, \cite{steihaug1983conjugate}, to solve it inexactly.
+Since $D_kM_k$ is symmetric, standard approaches for solving \eqref{eq3-2} can be applied.
+Furthermore, it is often possible to exploit the structure of the generalized derivative $D_k$ to reduce the dimension of the linear system \eqref{eq3-2}, see \cref{lemma3-8}.
+Following \cite{pieper2015finite}, we integrate this lower dimensional system in a trust region framework and to use the Steihaug-CG method, \cite{steihaug1983conjugate}, to solve it inexactly.